-- Expenditures incurred before the grant agreement is signed by all parties - General operations, overhead, and indirect costs (expenses of doing business that are not readily identified with the project) - Advertising and marketing expenses not detailed in the outreach plan - Capital improvements such as construction of buildings, land purchases, or building/laboratory improvements - Equipment costing over \$5,000 unless included in the proposal and essential to the proposed research - Capital improvements such as construction of buildings, land purchases, or building/laboratory improvements - International travel unless explicitly approved - Airfare costs that exceed the customary standard commercial airfare (coach or equivalent) - Advertising, public relations, entertainment, and amusement costs - Donated or volunteer (in-kind) services.
-While these may be furnished to an applicant by professional and technical personnel, consultants, and other skilled and unskilled labor, the value of these services is not an eligible cost. - Donations and in-kind contributions, including property and services, made by the applicant (regardless of the recipient) - Fines, penalties, and other settlement expenses resulting from failure of the applicant to comply with Federal, State, local, or Indian tribal laws and regulations - Entertainment, amusement, diversion, social activities, gifts, or any costs directly associated with such purchases (such as tickets to shows or sports events, meals, lodging, rentals, transportation, alcohol, and gratuities) - Fundraising, including financial campaigns, solicitation of gifts and bequests, and similar expenses incurred to raise capital or obtain contributions, regardless of the purpose for which the funds will be used - Taxes, except sales tax on goods and services - Lobbyists, including costs of membership in organizations substantially engaged in lobbying, and political contributions - Bad debts, late payment fees, finance charges, legal costs, or contingency funds - Parking or traffic violations
+- Expenditures incurred before the grant agreement is signed by all parties - General operations, overhead, and indirect costs (expenses of doing business that are not readily identified with the project) - Advertising and marketing expenses not detailed in the outreach plan - Capital improvements such as construction of buildings, land purchases, and building or laboratory improvements - Equipment costing over \$5,000 unless included in the proposal and essential to the proposed research - International travel unless explicitly approved - Airfare costs that exceed the customary standard commercial airfare (coach or equivalent) - Advertising, public relations, entertainment, and amusement costs - Donated or volunteer (in-kind) services.
+While these may be furnished to an applicant by professional and technical personnel, consultants, and other skilled and unskilled labor, the value of these services is not an eligible cost. - Donations and in-kind contributions, including property and services, made by the applicant (regardless of the recipient) - Fines, penalties, and other settlement expenses resulting from failure of the applicant to comply with federal, state, local, or Native American Tribal laws and regulations - Entertainment, amusement, diversion, social activities, gifts, or any costs directly associated with such purchases (such as tickets to shows or sports events, meals, lodging, rentals, transportation, alcohol, and gratuities) - Fundraising, including financial campaigns, solicitation of gifts and bequests, and similar expenses incurred to raise capital or obtain contributions, regardless of the purpose for which the funds will be used - Taxes, except sales tax on goods and services - Lobbyists, including costs of membership in organizations substantially engaged in lobbying, and political contributions - Bad debts, late payment fees, finance charges, legal costs, or contingency funds - Parking or traffic violations

-Matching Funds
+Matching funds